TIGRLab/TIGRSlurm-Docs/README.md

 As you can see, a computer from the Kimel lab has run your script for you (it could even have been your own workstation).
 However, Slurm provides no guarantee that it will run on any *specific* machine unless you request one by name.
 Instead, Slurm simply provides you the ability to ensure your script runs *somewhere* on our cluster.

-A consequence of this is that if you need your job to use a file, or touch a file in a directory, **it must be accessible by all computers in the lab!** If it isn't, the job's machine will fail to find the file and the job will crash.
+A consequence of this is that if you need your job to access a file or directory, **it must be accessible on all computers in the lab!** If it isn't, the job's machine will fail to find the file and the job will crash.
 See [**Why are my jobs failing?**](#pitfallsanfaq) for more pitfalls!
 See also [Logging](#logging) for details on output logs.

 #### <a name="cancellingyourjob">Cancelling your Job</a>